 Field name Required action Special notes Server type In the Server type list, select the server type.
 For Documentum, you must specify the doc broker.
-See "Configuring Documentum" on page 27.
+See "Configuring Documentum" on page 31.
 Doc base In the Doc base text box, enter the name of the Documentum repository.
 A Documentum repository contains cabinets, and cabinets contain folders and documents.
 Connect as In the Connect as text box, enter the logon ID that is used to connect and mount the defined volume.
 Password In the Password text box, enter the password that is used to connect and mount the defined volume.
 Volume In the Volume text box, enter the name or names of the volume to be mounted.
 For Documentum, enter a friendly name for the volume.
-Harvest To enable harvesting, select Harvest all document versions.
-Initial directory In the Initial directory text box, enter the name of the initial directory from which the harvest must begin.
-With this feature, you can select a volume further down the directory tree rather than selecting an entire volume.
-Index options Select either or both of the Index options check boxes.
-Include system metadata for data objects within These options are selected by default. containers.Include content tagging and full-text index.
-Validation To validate volume accessibility, select Validation .
-When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.
-Include directories In Include directories , specify a regular expression for included directories for each harvest (if it was specified).
-These directories are defined as sets of "first node" directories, relative to the specified (or implied) starting directory, that is considered part of the logical volume.